nanobowers/py2cr/README.md

 To some extent, it will always be incomplete.
 The goal is to cover common cases and reduce the additional work to minimum-viable-program.

+Numpy tests have been disabled, but about 1/3rd of them are operational.

+Additional tests have been imported from [py2many](https://github.com/adsharma/py2many).
+Many of these do not operate, but some have been used to enhance coverage of py2cr. :tada:

 ## Limitations

 + Many Python run-time exceptions are not translatable into Crystal as these issues manifest in Crystal as compile-time errors.
 + A significant portion of python code is untyped and may not translate properly in places where Crystal demands type information.
     + e.g. Crystal Lambda function parameters require typing and this is very uncommon in Python, though may be possible with `Callable[]` on the python side.
 + Python importing is significantly different than Crystal and thus may not ever map well.
-+ Numpy and Unittest which are common in Python don't have equivalents in Crystal.
-With some significant additional work, converting tests into `Spec` format may be possible via https://github.com/jaredbeck/minitest_to_rspec as a guide
++ Python Unittest does not have an equivalent in Crystal.
+With some significant additional work, converting tests into `Spec` format may be possible via https://github.com/jaredbeck/minitest_to_rspec as a guide.

 ## To-do

-+ [ ] Remove python2/six dependencies to reduce clutter.
++ [x] Remove python2/six dependencies to reduce clutter.
 Py2 has been end-of-lifed for a while now.
-+ [ ] Remove numpy dependencies unless/until a suitable target for Crystal can be identified
++ [x] Remove numpy dependencies unless/until a suitable target for Crystal can be identified
 + [ ] Add additional Crystal shim methods to translate common python3 stdlib methods.
 Consider a mode that just maps to a close Crystal method rather than using a shim-method to reduce the python-ness.
 + [ ] Refactor the code-base.
 Most of it is in the `__init__.py`
-+ [ ] Add additional unit-tests
++ [x] Add additional unit-tests
 + [ ] Multi-thread the test-suite so it can run faster.

 ## Contribute